pierrelwd/bash-tools/README.md

 * Debian-RoboMongo-Installer.sh : An installer for TAR eclipse archive which also create an app launcher
 * DeleteFilesOlderThan : A request that delete files older than a setted number of days in a targeted directory
 * FileNameFectcher.sh : List all file of a directory in a text file
+* Simple-bash-loop.sh : A simple "While - Do" loop
 * ZipToTar.sh : change archives format to another